 The plan is also only available to a select number of people, in particular government and state employees for Ohio.
 Employees of private companies or other states (including those bordering the state of Ohio) are not eligible to participate.

-The scheme is adminsitered by one provider alone, who can be accessed online, by phone or in person.
+The scheme is administered by one provider alone, who can be accessed online, by phone or in person.
 Governmental and public body finance and HR departments are also able to assist employees interested in taking part in the program.

-The important thing to remember is that this is a government approved, government adminstered scheme which, for the right investor, presents a great low risk option for saving.
+The important thing to remember is that this is a government approved, government administered scheme which, for the right investor, presents a great low risk option for saving.
 But similarly, for those wishing to be more hands on, riskier investments can present the opportunity to increase returns (although loss is also an occupational hazard.)

-ohio547.org provides more information on the workings of the scheme as well as information on how to participate.
+ohio457.org provides more information on the workings of the scheme as well as information on how to participate.